joseck0510/CV/README.md

 ## José Antonio Copovi-King

-I am a brand new developer and love to be continually learning.
-I have built a successful career for myself as a software development project manager, and have always been curious as to how things work under the hood.
-So I decided to take the plunge and embark on a new career starting with the fantastic full stack software development course at [Makers Academy](http://www.makersacademy.com/) in London, which I am proud to have graduated from in September 2016.
+ I have built a successful career for myself as a software development project manager, and have always been fascinated by how things work under the hood.
+Software development is all about solving problems and there is always an opportunity to be learning and growing, which ticks all the boxes for me!
+So I  decided to take the plunge and embark on a new career starting with the full stack software development course at [Makers Academy](http://www.makersacademy.com/) in London, which I am proud to have graduated from in September 2016.

- I'm now looking to begin my career in software development by working for an innovative and socially responsible organisation, working in a collaborative environment.
+ I'm now looking to begin my career in software development by working for an innovative and socially responsible organisation, working in a collaborative environment which is passionate about the quality of its code.

 ##### Project Examples
 | Project | Size of team | Description | Technologies |